Denny Purssord – Jazz Guitarist

-Various shots of the Bill Hall Trio, which includes Spike Milligan, playing a unique version of The Canary on violin, Johnny Mulgrew double bass and Spike on Gibson guitar.
-Bill looks to be dressed like an undertaker, Spike looks like a hillbilly with big false black beard, the other wears a flat cap and looks miserable – look out for his elastic string
+Various shots of the Bill Hall Trio, which includes Spike Milligan, playing a unique version of The Canary on Violin, Johnny Mulgrew double bass & Spike on Gibson Guitar.
+Bill looks to be dressed like an undertaker, Spike looks like a Hillbilly with big false black beard, the other wears a flat Cap and looks miserable – look out for his elastic string

-When Anne Lenner vocalist left the Savoy and Carol Gibbons she formed a short lasting trio comprising of Anne on vocals and two guitarists one called Reg O’List and the other being Spike Milligan.
-They did a tour of Germany in the middle/late 40s. then they disbanded.
+When Anne Lenner vocalist left the Savoy & Carol Gibbons she formed a short-lasting Trio comprising of Anne on vocals and 2 guitarists one called Reg O’List and the other being Spike Milligan.
+They did a Tour of Germany in the middle/late 40s. then they disbanded.
 As Spike said ‘we had to, Reg died. – Well I hope he did as they buried him’.

 Diz Disley, Solo Guitar Vocals – At the White Bear

 Dick Powell, Violin